 Warm Lead Follow-Up: The 48-Hour Rule That Doubles Conversions

-• By Rhythm of Business • 7 min read
+• By Neil Hughes • 7 min read

 Someone just referred you a potential client.
 What you do in the next 48 hours determines whether this becomes revenue or a missed opportunity.